acend/helm-basics-training/content/labs/_index.en.md

 ### Task: Techlab Setup

 Make sure you have access to a Kubernetes cluster and `kubectl` is configured to use the right context.
 For the following labs we are going to create a namespace.
 You can choose any name, we suggest using e.g. your username.
 In the labs we are going to use `[USER]` as a placeholder for your created namespace.
+So this means, each time you see a `[USER]` somewhere in a command, replace it with your chosen namespace name.

 ```bash
 $ kubectl create ns [USER]
 ```

 {{< notice warning >}}
 **Die Mobiliar** Create the namespace with your Mobiliar Rancher WebGUI inside a Feature Team on your dev cluster.
 {{< /notice >}}